Grenland: 20th century

 During the period of the municipality mergers in Norway, the chief administrative officer (fylkesmann) in Telemark proposed that the municipalities Skien, Solum, Gjerpen, Porsgrunn, Eidanger and Brevik be merged to form a large urban municipality centered on Skien.
 The municipalities had been closely integrated since the establishment of the Hydro factory at Herøya, and conurbation between the settlements was also significant.

 However, the idea was opposed by Solum as well as Porsgrunn, Eidanger and Brevik and soon fell out of grace.
 Eidanger proposed a merger with Brevik and Porsgrunn, and the enlarged Porsgrunn municipality was finally created on 1 January 1964.
 Brevik lost its city status in the process.
 In light of this merger, the central authorities saw only one possible solution; a similar merger between Solum, Gjerpen and Skien.
 Unlike the first proposal, this was met by protests from Gjerpen - to no avail, as the case went to the Norwegian Parliament.
 The result was a significantly enlarged Skien municipality.
 On 1 January 1968 an area from the old Gjerpen and Solum municipalities with 3,554 inhabitants was moved to Porsgrunn.

-In addition, the urban municipalities of Langesund and Stathelle were incorporated into the rural municipality of Bamble.
+In addition, the urban municipalities of Langesund and Stathelle were incorporated into the rural Bamble Municipality.
 Like Brevik, both Langesund and Stathelle lost their city status.
 Siljan municipality remained unaffected by the mergers, contrary to the initial expectations.